Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 ...
 ```

-Find where these variables exist in your code and replce them with
+Find where these variables exist in your code and replace them with

 - `ball.x`
 - `ball.y`